 MERINO MUSTER AT THE SNOW FARM

-The Merino Muster is New Zealand’s pinnacle cross-country ski race has been postponed to the 12th of September 2020 due to snow levels.
-The Merino Muster is an all-inclusive, welcoming top athletes, cross-country skiing enthusiasts and newcomers to the sport.
-With a modified 42km to 28 km for 2020 due to snow levels, 21km and 7km distances, the race caters to all abilities and fitness levels.
+The Merino Muster is New Zealand’s pinnacle cross-country ski race and is set for September 4th 2021.
+The Merino Muster is an all-inclusive race, welcoming top athletes, cross-country skiing enthusiasts, and newcomers to the sport.

 The event is a fun-filled day where the elite mix with the regular competitors and everyone enjoys the marvellous winter skiing conditions and top-quality trails at Snow Farm NZ.